cesjavi/fiscalizacionApp/README.md

 ## User authentication

-User accounts are now handled directly through **Firebase Authentication**.
-Al registrarse se guarda el DNI en Firestore y se envía también al backend Express (`POST /api/users`) para habilitar un login alternativo por DNI.
-El backend sigue siendo opcional pero se mantiene sincronizado.
+User accounts are handled directly through **Firebase Authentication**.
+Al registrarse se guarda el DNI en Firestore, lo que permite implementar un login alternativo por DNI sin necesidad de un backend.

 ### Registering and logging in

 Create an account on the **Register** page using your email, DNI and password.
 Then sign in on the **Login** page with the same email and password.
-Durante el registro, el DNI se almacena tanto en Firestore como en el backend para permitir un futuro inicio de sesión con DNI.
+During registration, the DNI is stored in Firestore and can be used later for an optional DNI-based login without any backend.

 ## Local database